-Jose Maria was previously Assistant Professor of Finance at London Business School, Visiting Assistant Professor at The University of Chicago Booth School of Business and Associate Professor of Finance at Tilburg University.
+Jose Maria is also the William M. Scholl Professor of Finance at Kellstadt Graduate School of Business, DePaul University, and was previously Assistant Professor of Finance at London Business School, Visiting Assistant Professor at The University of Chicago Booth School of Business and Associate Professor of Finance at Tilburg University.
 He has also taught at IAE Aix-en-Provence Graduate School of Management, Wisconsin School of Business at the University of Wiscosin-Madison and the Indian School of Business.

 Jose Maria has served as an economic consultant at the Argentinean Ministry of Economics, Work and Public Services.
 Before continuing with his graduate studies, Jose Maria worked at Citibank N.A. as a Corporate Financial Advisor and in the Risk Management and Investment Banking Divisions in Buenos Aires and New York.